top of page

 Misinformation about sexual and reproductive health (SRH) and sexual health education (SHE) can contribute to misconceptions among parents/caregivers, which has significant negative implications for the sexual health and well-being of youth.

 SIECCAN’s “Addressing Sexual Health Education Misinformation Among Parents/Caregivers” is funded by Health Canada’s Sexual and Reproductive Health Fund.
-Over the course of this project, SIECCAN will consult with parents/caregivers, educators, and diverse experts to identify best practices and create resources for educators to address SRH and SHE misinformation among parents/caregivers of school-aged youth.
+Over the course of this project, SIECCAN consulted with parents/caregivers, educators, and diverse experts to identify best practices for supporting educators in addressing sexual health education misinformation with parents/caregivers of school-aged youth.

 Do you want to know what